-18+ The golden sand squeaks in soft protest as Megan presses her body into the beach towel.
-A gentle breeze carries the taste of the sea and cools the sweat tingling her sun-baked skin.
-Distant gulls crawk and nearby waves roll onto the shore in a relaxing rhythm.
+18+ The golden sand squeaks in protest as Megan presses her body more firmly into the beach towel.
+A gentle breeze carries a salty scent and chills the sweat glistening on her sun-toasted skin, as gulls crawk and waves break in a relaxing rhythm.
 Megan licks her lips and sighs.
-And then the phone rings.
+And then a phone rings.

 Megan clenches her teeth.
-It’s Edward’s phone — she waits for her husband to respond to the rude interruption.
+It’s Edward’s phone — she waits for her husband to silence the interruption.
 The phone drones on.

 "Answer it, Edward!" she explodes, opening her eyes and turning towards him.

-The beach vanishes, the phone keeps ringing.
-Megan groans, switches on her bedside lamp and reaches across Edward's vacant side of the bed for the phone.
+The beach vanishes; the phone keeps ringing.
+Megan groans.
+She switches on her bedside lamp and reaches across her husband's vacant side of the bed for the phone.

-"Hello, who's calling, please?" she asks, rubbing the sleep from her eyes and squinting at the alarm clock on the bedside table.
+"Yes, who's calling, please?" she asks, rubbing sleep from her eyes and squinting at the alarm clock on the bedside table.
 2 AM.

 "Is that you, Meg?" asks a young woman with a familiar faux American accent.
 Megan's face flushes hot — she is suddenly wide awake.